polterguy/magic.data.common/README.md

 ```

 **Notice**, the parent of a list of criteria is deciding which logical operator to separate your conditions
-with, contrary to traditional languages, where you separate your conditions with the logical operator.
+with, contrary to traditional languages, where you separate your conditions with the logical operator, and
-This might seem a little bit backwards in the beginning, but this is a general rule with everything in
+explicitly add paranthesis to group your levels.
+This might seem a little bit backwards in the beginning,
-Hyperlambda, and after a while will feel more natural than the alternatives.
+but this is a general rule with everything in Hyperlambda, and after a while will feel more natural than
+the alternative.
+The reasons for this is to allow for semantically traverse your lambda objects, allowing
+the computer to logically understand what it does more easily - Among other things.

 #### Comparison operators